lygaret/ex-jsonrfc/README.md

 # JsonRFC

-Pure-elixir implementations of IETF RFCs 6902 and 6902, JSON Pointer and Patch respectively.
+Pure-elixir implementations of IETF RFCs 6901 and 6902, JSON Pointer and Patch respectively.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `jsonrfc` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do